1:30 am

 1:30 am is a 2012 Bengali language Indian independent film written and directed by Sourav De.

 Plot

 Nishi (Ena Saha) is a girl in her late teens being torn apart by a split personality.
 Her make-belief world is seemingly happy and normal, with darkness and void hitting her in swings.
-The mysteries of her alter existence guide her through the state of caged delusion, relieving her from pain.
+The mysteries of her altered existence guide her through the state of caged delusion, relieving her from pain.
 Torn from within, Nishi commits heinous acts, while remaining oblivious to it.

 Through the silent phases of Nishi's life, the invisible power becomes overwhelming, eventually reaching a mysterious crossroad between her existence and non-existence.